 The raft rides of Walhalla Wave and the free-fall drop on Ihu’s Breakaway Falls will have your heart pumping.
 And when you’re ready to relax, there are two large wave pools with white sandy beaches to enjoy and a wading pool at Walkabout Waters.

 There are a lot of thrill rides and animal experiences at Busch Gardens in Tampa Bay.
 The animals tend to be more active in the morning because the temperature is relatively cool, so you’ll want to head there first to see the cheetahs, tigers, elephants, and gorillas.
 If you’d rather ride than walk, the Serengeti Railway is a relaxing ride through the Serengeti Plain and offers views of the animals, too.

 Roller coaster fans won’t be disappointed with options like Falcon’s Fury that drops you face-first into a free-fall and Montu’s perfect combination of loops and high-speed drops.
-Also, you won’t want to miss the 150-foot skyward surge, looping twists, and breathtaking drops of Tigris, Florida’s tallest launch coaster that opens in the spring of 2019.
+Also, you won’t want to miss the 150-foot skyward surge, looping twists, and breathtaking drops of Tigris, Florida’s tallest launch coaster.

 If you love water parks, you’ll find plenty to do at Adventure Island.
 The Calypso Coaster will take you through twists and turns, or you can slow down as you float through the Aruba Tuba.
 Taking a dip in the Endless Surf wave pool is a great way to cool off, and there’s Mango Joe’s Beach Café if you get hungry.